magidoc-org/magidoc/README.md

 ## Features

-- 🏁 **Simple** - Build your first website in seconds.
+- 🏁 **Simple**: Build your first website in seconds.

+- 🌍 **Powerful**: Automatically generate pages for each of your Queries, Mutations, Subscriptions and Types of your API by default.
+It also auto-generate queries and responses to help your users understand how your API works.

-- ✏️ **Customizable** - Use pre-defined customizations or pick a template and make it your own.
+- ✏️ **Customizable**: Use pre-defined customizations or pick a template and make it your own.

-- 🔥 **Live hot-reload** - Magidoc offers a dev command that updates a preview of your website in real time when you write your documentation.
+- 🔥 **Live hot-reload**: Preview your documentation website while you develop.

-- 📝 **Advanced markdown support** - Markdown is supported everywhere, from the custom pages and sections you can create, to the [SDL comments](https://dgraph.io/docs/graphql/schema/documentation/) inside your GraphQL schema.
+- 📝 **Advanced markdown support**: Markdown is supported everywhere, from the custom pages and sections you can create, to the [SDL comments](https://dgraph.io/docs/graphql/schema/documentation/) inside your GraphQL schema.

-- 📦 **Fully typed** - Every plugin and template ships with TypeScript definitions out of the box.
+- 📦 **Fully typed** Every plugin and template ships with TypeScript definitions out of the box.

 ## 👀 Demo